-- Staff no longer need to submit a form in Forms for Subject Setup for subject creation or enrolment for major sessions – Autumn (Calendar A and B), Spring (Calendar A and B), Summer
+- Staff no longer need to submit a form in Forms for Subject Setup for subject creation or enrolment for major sessions – Autumn (Calendar A and B), Spring (Calendar A and B), and Summer

-- Student tutorial and lab group allocation from MSA+ are automatically mirrored and updated in each UTSOnline subject (i.e. no form submission)
+- Student tutorial and lab group allocation from MSA+ are automatically mirrored and updated in each UTSOnline subject site (i.e. no form submission)